This product is freeze dried. All water molecules have been removed.

 This antibody is shipped with its antigen FREE of charge!

-GST fusion protein with sequence ELANRAEVPLSWSVS SKLNQHAELETEEEEKNPEELTERNG, corresponding to residues 374-414 of mouse Kir3.2 (GIRK2) (Accession P48542), Intracellular, C-terminal part.
+- GST fusion protein with the sequence ELANRAEVPLSWSVS SKLNQHAELETEEEEKNPEELTERNG, corresponding to residues 374-414 of mouse Kir3.2 (GIRK2) (Accession P48542), Intracellular, C-terminal part.
 (MW: 31 kDa. is the size of the fusion protein).